lierdakil/pandoc-crossref/README.md

   - "figs."
 ```

-Will result in all single-value references prefixed with "fig.", and all reference groups of two and more prefixed with "figs.":
+Will result in all single-value references prefixed with "fig.", and all reference groups of two and more will be prefixed with "figs.":

 ```markdown
 [@fig:one] -> fig. 1